 - Before April 1st: The students who receive a grant must confirm this before April 1st.

-An overview of the FOBOS in 2020-2021 and in 2022-2023 including an overview of organisations eligible for receiving grants can be found in the documents below.
+An overview of the FOBOS in 2022-2023 including an overview of organisations eligible for receiving grants can be found in the documents below.
 Moreover, in the document ‘Information Document FOBOS’ you can find more information about the requirements to receive grants.
 For more information concerning the activism grant (application), you can also visit this webpage.